omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 Charts have a set of properties that define their behavior and looks.
-These properties can be edited in a configuration dialog, accessible from the :guilabel:`Configure Chart...` toolbar button and context menu item.
+These properties can be edited in a configuration dialog, accessible from the :guilabel:`Configure Chart` toolbar button and context menu item.

 The dialog has a tabbed layout, where the list of tabs and the form on each page differ for each chart type.
 Pages that are common to nearly all chart types